Creating Sanitized Database Snapshots with DBSnapper¶

 the sanitized version to your development database.

 We hope you find this example useful.
-If you have any questions about dbsnapper, you can contact us via email at info@dbsnapper.com, or follow us on Twitter @dbsnapper.
+If you have any questions about dbsnapper, you can contact us via email at contact@dbsnapper.com.